httpie/cli/README.rst

 ========

 By default, every request is completely independent of the previous ones.

-HTTPie supports persistent sessions, where custom headers, authorization, and cookies (manually specified or sent by the server) persist between requests to the same host.
+HTTPie also supports persistent sessions, where custom headers, authorization, and cookies (manually specified or sent by the server) persist between requests to the same host.